Craftsmanship commonly seen in Japanese swords and rifles

 In 1543, Portuguese merchants introduced rifles to Japan.
 They expected firearms to be one of their hot exports to Japan in the future, but soon found their plan had failed.
 In Japan, there were many swordsmiths highly skilled in metal working.
 The swordsmiths in the area that Portuguese merchants visited mastered the production of rifles within only a year or so.

-Making matters worse for the merchants, the manufacturing techniques soon spread to swordsmiths in other areas across Japan.
-The quality of Japanese rifles was superior to that of European ones.
+Making matters worse for the merchants, the manufacturing techniques soon spread to swordsmiths in other areas across Japan, and the quality of Japanese rifles became superior to that of European ones.
 Furthermore, the total number of rifles in Japan in around 1600 (the age of Japanese civil wars) was more than 60,000.
 It exceeded the total number of rifles in all the European countries at that time.
 Samurais may have used rifles more than you can imagine.